 The potential benefits of active procrastination

-However, as noted below, there is uncertainty regarding some of these benefits, such as the increased self-efficacy and improved academic achievement, which indicates that active procrastination may not be lead to these benefits in reality, especially not in a consistent manner.
+However, as noted below, there is uncertainty regarding some of these benefits, such as the increased self-efficacy and improved academic achievement, which indicates that active procrastination might not lead to these benefits in reality, especially not consistently.

 Criticisms of active procrastination